Kanharajput/NavigationComponent/README.md

 So we can't use any button which getting fragment data without pass by the fragment Normally we get data from any of the layout or fragment when we calling another fragment after pressinga button but if we are not opening any other layout then we can't get that layouts data
 .....I think so so after applying this to any project research it to google.
+About an Clickable images: to make an image clickable just add onclick method to it's code image should only 113*113 pixels.
+Copy image to drawables folder.